12 Top-Rated Ski Resorts in Colorado, 2019

 At Arapahoe, you can expect to find beautiful open runs, some steep, others designed for beginners, and skiing on two sides of a ridge, meaning you can usually find good conditions regardless of the day.
 This can be a windy mountain, but usually one side or the other is sheltered on any given day.

-11 Silverton Mountain
+11. Silverton Mountain

-The Mountain: A lone, old, double chairlift takes skiers up the mountain to hike-to terrain.
+The Mountain: A lone, old, double chairlift takes skiers and boarders up the mountain to hike-to terrain.
 It's essentially backcountry skiing with a lift.
-This hill is only for advanced and expert skiers and snowboarders.
-Everyone is outfitted with avalanche gear before they take to the hill.
-The annual snowfall is more than 400 inches, and there are no groomed runs.
-Old school buses pick up skiers where they come off the hill, a kilometer or so down the road from the lodge, and shuttle them back to the base.
+This resort is only for advanced and expert skiers and snowboarders, and people come here specifically for the powder.
+The area gets an exceptionally high level of snowfall, with annual totals of about 400 inches, and there are no groomed runs.
+Everyone is outfitted with avalanche gear before they head up the mountain.
+Old school buses pick up guests where they come off the runs, a kilometer or so down the road from the lodge, and shuttle them back to the base.